 Those drawn low were at a big advantage at Haydock, so don’t discount Swingalong, either, as she had little chance the way the race unfolded and fared best of those drawn high.
 She had previously finished runner-up in the Queen Elizabeth II Jubilee Stakes and July Cup, plus she was a good fourth in this race last year, when getting a little isolated.
 The 16-1 on offer looks fair.

 Mill Stream will attempt to become the first July Cup winner to scoop this prize since Muhaarar in 2015, but he was unable to reproduce that when fifth in the Maurice de Gheest last time.
-One coming in under the radar is James’s Delight, but he does seem to relish deep ground and Ryan Moore has already been pencilled in to ride.
-The last-named is 25-1 but I cannot see that lasting if Moore stays put.
+Audience drops in trip and is unproven on the ground, plus I'm not sure this big-field environment is for him.

 Early advice: no bet.